CloudcraveAcademy/switch2tech-76f708d3/README.md

 Switch2Tech is a free, community-driven technology mentorship ecosystem serving over **700 active learners** across Africa, the United Kingdom, Canada, and the United States.

-The platform provides structured curriculum delivery, mentor assignment and tracking, hands-on project coordination, progress monitoring, and job placement management — entirely free of charge.
+The platform provides structured curriculum delivery, mentor assignment and tracking, hands-on project coordination, progress monitoring, and job placement management, entirely free of charge.
 It has never charged its learners a single fee.

 Switch2Tech operates on a **train-the-trainer model**: learners who complete the programme return as mentors, creating a self-sustaining knowledge community designed into the system architecture from the start.